kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# A Library Can Even Use Reflection Intentionally for Extensibility
+## A Library Can Even Use Reflection Intentionally for Extensibility { #reflection-for-extensibility }

 Consider a library that discovers codecs from annotations at runtime.